-Once you have created a package with
+Once you have created a package and have your

-nuget pack, it's a simple process to make it available to other developers, either publicly or privately:
+.nupkg file in hand, it's a simple process to make it available to other developers, either publicly or privately:

 Publish to nuget.org